Likelihood-based Spacings Goodness-of-Fit Statistics for Univariate Shape-constrained Densities: Introduction

-In this article, we propose a unified nonparametric likelihood ratio test (NPLRT) for testing whether the underlying univariate density belongs to a particular hypothesis class of functions, with a focus on $k$-monotone, completely monotone and log-concave densities, with an attractive feature that the limiting null distribution remains the same and does not depend on the unknown density or its derivatives.
+In this article, we study a unified nonparametric likelihood ratio test (NPLRT) for testing whether the underlying univariate density belongs to a particular hypothesis class of functions, focusing on $k$-monotone, completely monotone, and log-concave densities.
+An attractive feature of our test is that the limiting null distribution remains the same across different hypothesis classes and does not depend on the unknown density or its derivatives.
 In a conventional likelihood ratio test, we have to maximize the likelihood over the union of the null and alternative hypotheses.
-In such a case, the union is the collection of all densities on $\mathbb{R}$, where it is well-known that the corresponding maximum likelihood is infinite and results in a ill-posed likelihood ratio statistic.
-We propose restricting the class of functions for maximization to a smaller but suitable class of functions so that we can still obtain consistency of tests for any density in the alternative hypothesis subject to mild regularity conditions and most importantly retain the usual likelihood ratio interpretation.
-Our proposed likelihood ratio test statistic depends only on the NPMLE under the corresponding shape constraint and can be computed easily compared to test statistics based on $L_p$ distance.
-Moreover, the asymptotic null distribution of the test statistic is shown to be a universal normal distribution that depends only on the Archemedes' constant $\pi$ and Euler-Mascheroni constant $\gamma$ under very mild regularity conditions.
-Such a distribution is also introduced in \cite{darling1953class} on a class of problems related to the random division of an interval while our problem is on the likelihood ratio test for shape constraints.
-After the initial version of the manuscript is finished, we are aware that \cite{dunn2021universal} proposed a log-concavity test based on a split LRT introduced in \cite{wasserman2020universal}.
-Using data splitting and a finite-sample concentration bound, the authors avoided studying the asymptotic distribution.
-Our test do not require random data splitting, thus more similar to conventional likelihood ratio tests and we focused on large sample behavior.
-We will compare the performance of different tests using simulations.
+In such cases, the union is the collection of all densities on $\mathbb{R}$, where it is well known that the corresponding maximum likelihood is infinite, resulting in an ill-posed likelihood ratio statistic.
+Instead, we use a histogram-type estimator that depends on the $\nu$-spacings.
+It is worth noting that different types of likelihood ratio-based inference, distinct from the one considered in this work, have been studied in other shape-constrained inference problems, including testing for equality at fixed points, forming confidence intervals \citep{banerjee2001likelihood, banerjee2005likelihood, banerjee2007likelihood, nane2015likelihood, groeneboom2015nonparametric, doss2019inference, doss2019concave}, and conducting two-sample tests \citep{groeneboom2012likelihood}.
+Additionally, studies on local shape-constrained inference not based on likelihood ratios have been conducted \citep{deng2021confidence, deng2023inference}.